Doping at the 2007 Tour de France: During the Tour

 Despite Petacchi's failed test result prior to the Tour prologue, the first stages were uneventful in terms of doping allegations.
 It was not until Stage 8 before the first doping allegations surfaced against one of the participants.
 German cyclist Patrik Sinkewitz failed tests for elevated levels of testosterone at a June 8, 2007 pre-Tour training camp.

 Immediately prior to Stage 12, reports began to surface that the then current race leader, Michael Rasmussen had been dropped by the Danish Cycling Union in the month prior to the Tour following claims he had missed three out-of-competition doping tests.
 Tour director Christian Prudhomme nevertheless allowed the rider to continue in the absence of a failed test result.

 Days later on 24 July, pre-race favourite Alexander Vinokourov was withdrawn from the Tour after Stage 15.
 Vinokourov had returned a failed A test for an illegal blood transfusion from a compatible donor before the Stage 13 individual time trial on July 21, in which he placed first.
 In addition to Vinokourov, who was in 23rd place overall, the entire Astana Team was forced to withdraw, affecting highly placed riders such as 5th placed Andreas Klöden and 8th placed Andrey Kashechkin.

 The following day, after finishing Stage 16, which had begun with a protest by riders, it emerged that Italian cyclist Cristian Moreni had failed tests for testosterone after Stage 11, in which he finished 102nd.
 He was immediately pulled out of the race by his team, Cofidis (who had participated in the day's protest).
 Team Cofidis then voluntarily retired the rest of their riders from the Tour.

 On 25 July Michael Rasmussen won Stage 16; with a three-minute lead, he appeared all but certain to win the Tour the next day.
-However, hours after his victory, Rasmssen's team, Rabobank, abruptly pulled Rasmussen from the Tour and sacked him for a violation of the team's internal rules.
+However, hours after his victory, Rasmussen's team, Rabobank, abruptly pulled Rasmussen from the Tour and sacked him for a violation of the team's internal rules.
 The Danish rider had given incorrect information to Rabobank's sports director about his whereabouts which followed on from earlier reports that he had missed previous out-of-competition doping control tests.

 With the sport reeling from the revelations, the Tour continued as allegations began to surface regarding new race leader Alberto Contador (see Alberto Contador below).
 While no further rider or team withdrawals occurred before the race's conclusion in Paris, it later emerged that two more riders Andrey Kashechkin and Iban Mayo had failed tests for doping during the Tour's later stages.